ensbot/ensbot-slavo3dev-blockchain/samrtcontract.md

 <li>Runner-up Headers</li>
 </ul>

-<h4>The Account (address) can send transactions for ether transfer or it can send transactions to invoke a samrt cotrac code</h4>
+<h4>The Account (address) can send transactions for ether transfer or it can send transactions to invoke a smart contract code</h4>

 <h2>Ethereum Operations</h2>
 <h4>For a simple ether transfer the amount to transfer and the target address are specified along with the fees or gas points</h4>